jeff-yc-wong/jeff-yc-wong.github.io/projects/project-2.md

 labels:
   - Retail
   - Business
-summary: An japanese mindset that is applied at UNIQLO which makes the company so successful
+summary: A japanese mindset that is applied at UNIQLO which makes the company so successful
 ---

 <img class="ui medium right floated rounded image" src="../images/uniqlo-store.jpg">